VzBoT3D/VzBoT-UserMods/pbsuper/Quickdraw/Readme.md

 For more info go to [Quickdraw](https://github.com/Annex-Engineering/Quickdraw_Probe) Credits to Annex-Engineering for designing it.

-Example Config for VZTrident 400 on BTT Octopus board:
+Example Config for VZTrident 400 on BTT Octopus board WIth QD1:
 ```
 [dockable_probe]
 pin: PG10 #your probe pin goes here